 A freak accident.

-No-Poo, But a Hell of a Doctor’s Bill
+A Hell of a Doctor’s Bill

 So allow me to set the stage for a moment.